 - Business Plan or Pitch Deck - Clearly explains the mission, product, and target customer typically prepared for investors.
 It may also give the Sponsor Bank a sense of your management and corporate philosophy.
-Check out our article for more resources regarding pitch decks and business plans.

 - Solution Summary - A clear explanation of the solution / products requested including a funds flow of how money will move between your company, your Sponsor Bank, and your customers.
 This helps the Sponsor Bank understand your intended products, any associated payment risks, and any implications for Money Services Business or Money Transmitter License requirements.
 A Synctera’s Solutions Consultant will work with you on this summary.

 - Financial Statements (2 year) - If you have operated for over a year, the ability to provide financial statements is important to convey your financial condition.
 Financial statements generally include at least an income statement and balance sheet.
 They are a helpful measure of your historical burn rate and runway.
 Statements may be unaudited.